Update 4/9/2017: Post updated and applies to all versions of Dynamics CRM from CRM 2011 to Dynamics 365.

 It’s a little work to add zeros to a chart, but that piece of data can be just as important as everything else.

 I’ve experienced that MS CRM 2011 implementations can get very long lists of Views over time, especially as charts can need their own View to go with it.
-This approach could signifcantly reduce the need for addtional Views and keep the filtering within the charts themselves.
+This approach could also significantly reduce the need for additional Views by keeping the filtering within the charts themselves.

-I’ve just started experimenting with these self-referential link-entities in the chart xml, but it seems there is some interesting potential hidden there, starting with the ability to include the value zero in charts like the one above.
+I’ve just started experimenting with these self-referential link-entities in the chart XML, but it seems there is some interesting potential there, starting with the ability to include the value zero in charts like the one above.